Tips for Planning a Vegan Wedding Buffet – Part 1

 - How much time do you want to spend cooking – do you want a quick and easy menu or more complex?
 How much time can you allocate to preparing your food and how much time do you want to spend serving it?
 Try and roughly work out how long each dish will take to make and if you can make it in advance.

 - Hot dishes and how many?
-People love hot food, but it makes things more complicated.
+People love hot food, but it makes things more complicated, so may be best left to a pro.
 You’ll have to time everything to be ready at the same time which can be stressful, especially as weddings often run late.
 You’ll need to work out if everything will fit into the oven and on the hobs too.
 You can make this easier by just having one or two hot dishes.
 Food that is time-consuming to cook is anything fried – burgers, pancakes, vegan fish and chips or falafel.
-Bakes such as lasagne or shep’s pie don’t need too much attention.
-Curries and chillis are fairly flexible but rice can be a faff, decide if you want it or possibly opt for flatbread (with curry) and nachos (with chilli).
+Bakes such as lasagne or shep’s pie are more flexible, as are curries and chillis.
+If you don’t want to cook rice, consider flatbreads with curry, and nachos if you are making chilli.

 These are some of the most popular foods that we serve at weddings: